K3y-1/simpleWebPlan/README.md

 # simpleWebPlan

-A simple plan web app.
+This is a simple weekly plan, web app. you can see the result at https://k3y-1.github.io/simpleWebPlan/.